 Your windows are talking, so listen up and look closely.
 They might be telling you they are suffering from moisture damage, they might be stuck, or they are letting in outside air.
-Billings Construction can help with all your window and roofing needs.
-Spring time is a great time to take a good look at some of the most important aspects of your home.
+Billings Roofing & Solar can help with all your window and roofing needs.
+Springtime is a great time to take a good look at some of the most important aspects of your home.
 Here are just a few tips that might help when it comes to inspecting your windows.

 Condensation Forms Along the Bottom or Corners of the Glass